 For many years, the City of Decatur has provided opportunities for the Decatur residents to eliminate unwanted items in the neighborhoods and their homes.
-During 2021, the City will provide three City-Wide Clean-ups at the Decatur Civic Center Parking Lot on: May 12th, September 2nd, and October

-9th.
-Each event provides residents a 4-hour period to take advantage of the community cleanup.
-Residents may bring the items and deposit them in the available dumpsters at no costs.
-Items, such as electronics, paint, appliances, and yard waste are not accepted.
+During PY 2022, the City will provide three City-Wide Clean-ups at the Decatur Civic Center Parking Lot.
+Each event provides residents a 4-hour period to take advantage of the community clean-up.
+Residents may bring the items and deposit them in the available dumpsters at no costs, though items, such as electronics, paint, appliances, and yard waste are not accepted.
 The event helps to prevent the illegal dumping of furniture, tires, mattresses, and more.